elizavetasemenova/EmbracingUncertainty/README.md

 ...
 ```

+3. Decrease the space used by Docker
+* Mac: Docker -> Preferences -> Disk: set Disk image size to 16GB

-3. Download Docker image from DockerHub.
+4. Download Docker image from DockerHub.

 ```docker pull semenovae/julia-workshop```